joelbeckham/joelbeckham.com/content/post/2012-04-10-omniture-api-pulling-campaign-tracking-code-click-throughs-programatically.md

 &nbsp;

 We go into a do while loop.
 Our result set is paged, so each time through the loop pulls the next range of data.
-I have it limited to 10 loops though because I don&#8217;t want this report to run for too long.
+I have it limited to 10 loops though because I don't want this report to run for too long.

 <pre class="lang:default decode:true">do
 {